 (image courtesy of wikimedia commons)

-That is, hire a divorce mediator to guide the way.
+A professional divorce mediator is like a New York City taxi cab driver for divorce.
 A taxi driver knows the back roads, the obstacles, how to avoid traffic jams.
 You will still get from one side of the city (married) to the other (divorced), but with a lot less cost, less collateral damage, and with matters more in your own control.
 If the two of you get along well enough, you might even be able to share a taxi.

 The taxi is not the right choice for everyone.
 No doubt about it, if the “other side” is adversarial – if your soon-to-be ex wants to go to battle with you and fight against you – then you will need that tank (the protection and guidance of a formalized litigation process).
+It feels (and is) a bit riskier to climb into a taxi with your soon to be ex.
+If one of you is not committed to principles of fairness, the mediation process can be abused or mis-used.
+(A good mediator should stop a mediation if it becomes apparent that either of the parties isn’t committed to principles of fairness.)
 And sometimes you will also need the marines as well (forensic accountants, guardians ad litem, court reporters, paralegals, private detectives, etc.).

-But what if the “other side” is not interested in fighting against you?
-What if both of you want to get to the same place?
+But what if you can trust that your soon-to-be-ex is concerned for fairness?
+What if the “other side” is not interested in fighting against you but (rather) also seeks a win-win, workable solution?
+What if both of you want to get to the same place (such as a case where you can both co-exist in peace and parent your children, from separate households)?

 If you encounter a roadblock, perhaps the two of you could go together to hire someone to address that roadblock (a neutral forensic accountant, a neutral child psychologist, a neutral appraiser, etc.).
 With a mediator acting as your guide, the “taxi ride” to divorce is streamlined and cost effective.
 How will you know if you’re getting a fair deal?
 Well, if you have any doubts at all, you hire appropriate professionals to help you figure that out.

 Divorce mediation is not for everyone, however.
 It requires that both parties (1) be committed to principles of fairness, (2) voluntarily produce full financial disclosure, (3) agree to on fair processes that will be used to help make decisions.
-Couples commonly agree to utilize outside experts such as attorneys, accountants, counselors, if that expertise is needed, but really what distinguishes mediation is that you make these types of key decisions.
+Couples who decide upon a mediated divorce commonly agree to utilize outside experts such as attorneys, accountants, counselors, if that expertise is needed.
+What distinguishes a mediated divorce from a litigated divorce (which may also utilize a mediator, but only in a settlement conference) is that you make these types of key decisions yourselves.
 Not a judge, not your lawyer, not your mediator.
 The mediator’s goal is to empower you, as a divorcing couple, to make the best decisions for your family, yourselves.
 Just because you may have decided to divorce, doesn’t mean you have to become enemies.

 In return, the non-adversarial process can save tens of thousands of dollars, produce a fair divorce agreement, and enable parties to maintain dignity, control, and privacy in their personal family decisions.